Mysteries of the Most Holy Rosary

 The Mysteries of the Rosary are meditations on episodes in the life and death of Jesus from the Annunciation to the Ascension and beyond, known as the Joyful (or Joyous) Mysteries, the Sorrowful Mysteries, the Glorious Mysteries and the Luminous Mysteries.
 Pope Pius XII described the rosary prayer as “the compendium of the entire Gospel.”

+LUMINOUS MYSTERIES (Recited on Thursdays.)
 The Luminous Mysteries or mysteries of light (added by Pope St. John Paul II) focus on the life and ministry of Jesus Christ.
-Recited on Thursdays.